-- SHP-issued identification badge must be worn at all times. - Personal medical bag must be worn when at practices or events and be immediately accessible when indoors. - Grooming: - Hair must not interfere with ability to perform clinical duties (i.e.: long hair must be pulled back away from face, etc.). - Finger nails must be kept at a length that will not leave imprints on the patient's skin. - Jewelry: - Digital wrist watch or watch with a second hand must be worn at all times. - Jewelry must not interfere with any functions that may be performed by an athletic trainer (e.g. multiple necklaces may interfere with evaluations and treatments; lip piercing may interfere with rescue breathing, large hoop earrings may interfere with auscultations, etc.). - Bottoms: - No denim of any type or color. - No casual cotton/lycra/spandex sweatpants/pants are permitted. - No athletic shorts (mesh, cotton, etc.). - No capris. - Nylon with pockets is acceptable. - All bottoms must be solid khaki, tan, brown, black, blue, gray, or white. - Must have a hem (no cutoffs) and pockets. - Shorts (with permission of preceptor) must be of mid-thigh length to knee length. - Shirts: - ATS must have sufficient supply of SB logo polos and T-shirts to wear during clinical experience. - No tank tops, sleeveless shirts, V-neck shirts, scoop-neck shirts allowed. - Shirt sleeves cannot be rolled up above the shoulder. - Acceptable colors are: red, white, navy, gray. - Shirts must be tucked into the waistline of the shorts or pants at all times. - Shoes/Sneakers/Socks: - The ATS must wear footwear appropriate to the setting. - Sandals, flip-flops, slides, crocs or high heel shoes are not permitted. - Socks must be worn at all times. - Outerwear/Hats: - Only SBU or clinical site sweatshirts may be worn. - Jackets may not be worn in lieu of appropriate clothing. - Hats may only be worn outdoors and must be specific to the institution (SBU or clinical site logo). - Hats must be worn correctly (e.g. baseball hats must be worn with the brim forward, etc.). - Game Day Dress: - Discuss and verify Game Day dress code with the preceptor, including exceptions for extreme weather. - Staff polo shirt: - if an additional layer underneath is needed, it must be white or grey and under the polo. - O Khaki pants.
+- SHP-issued identification badge must be worn at all times. - Personal medical bag must be worn when at practices or events and be immediately accessible when indoors. - Grooming: - Hair must not interfere with ability to perform clinical duties (i.e.: long hair must be pulled back away from face, etc.). - Finger nails must be kept at a length that will not leave imprints on the patient's skin. - Jewelry: - Digital wrist watch or watch with a second hand must be worn at all times. - Jewelry must not interfere with any functions that may be performed by an athletic trainer (e.g. multiple necklaces may interfere with evaluations and treatments; lip piercing may interfere with rescue breathing, large hoop earrings may interfere with auscultations, etc.). - Bottoms: - No denim of any type or color. - No casual cotton/lycra/spandex sweatpants/pants are permitted. - All bottoms must be solid khaki, tan, brown, black, blue, gray, or white. - Shorts (with permission of preceptor) must be of mid-thigh length to knee length. - Shirts: - ATS must have sufficient supply of SB logo polos and T-shirts to wear during clinical experience. - No tank tops, sleeveless shirts, V-neck shirts, scoop-neck shirts allowed. - Shirt sleeves cannot be rolled up above the shoulder. - Acceptable colors are: red, white, navy, gray. - Shirts must be tucked into the waistline of the shorts or pants at all times. - Shoes/Sneakers/Socks: - The ATS must wear footwear appropriate to the setting. - Sandals, flip-flops, slides, crocs or high heel shoes are not permitted. - Socks must be worn at all times. - Outerwear/Hats: - Only SBU, unbranded, or clinical site sweatshirts may be worn. - Hats may only be worn outdoors and must be specific to the institution (SBU, unbranded, or clinical site logo). - Hats must be worn correctly (e.g. baseball hats must be worn with the brim forward, etc.). - Game Day Dress: - Discuss and verify Game Day dress code with the preceptor, including exceptions for extreme weather.